A Woman proudly owning her place in the kitchen.

 “I bet you make great tips there as a waitress,” they say, after I’ve told them where I work as a cook and have just finished a busy holiday weekend.
 It stings a little harder when you are at a place that does not tip out the kitchen, which is quite common.

-One year, I had the opportunity to cover for the main sauté cook over Labor Day weekend while he was out for a few weeks for an unavoidable family situation.
+That night I found myself in the weeds, plating up seafood pastas and trying to keep my focus away from the server in silverware land, was one of those busy holidays.
+I was covering for the main sauté cook over Labor Day weekend while he was out for a few weeks for an unavoidable family situation.
 Every station in the kitchen has its own hardships, but sauté was definitely the most intricate, and only a few cooks could work it.
 Just when I thought I was holding it down pretty well, the orders coming in at a decent pace, the ticket printer started rattling off like a machine gun and didn’t stop for three hours.

 Early on in that rush, I hastily and carelessly dropped a skin-on airline chicken breast into smoking-hot oil in a pan and it splashed everywhere.
 I knew oil splattered all over my arm, but I didn’t feel any burns; that’s the kind of adrenaline you’re on during a four-hundred-cover night (covers meaning how many people came through the restaurant, in this case between 5 and 10 p.m.
 Four hundred butts in the chairs.
 Four hundred people ordering appetizers, main courses, and desserts).
 I was cranking out sea bass entrée after sea bass entrée—having five to seven of those working at any given time throughout the night.
 I was plating up prime rib sides and seafood pasta dishes to the tune of whirring hood vents, crashing dishes, and the chef yelling out our next pickup.